Private Empty Car Storage

 What are the obligations and rights of private car owners?

-Loading Authority (OT-5) governs the use of private equipment, and requires controlling entities, either owners or lessees, apply for potential loading on a railroad.
-As part of the OT-5 application, controlling entities must ensure they have adequate storage for their rail equipment.
+Loading Authority (OT-57) governs the use of private equipment, and requires controlling entities, either owners or lessees, to register their equipment at Railinc.com.
+As part of the OT-57 registration, controlling entities must provide contact name, number, email and storage locations for each car initial and number registered.

 - Receiver of the empty rail car will be assessed the charges for all Net Chargeable Storage Days for all empty private equipment.

-- Charges will be assessed to all Agricultural, Industrial and Energy customers.
+- Charges will be assessed to all Industrial and Bulk customers.

 - Net Chargeable Storage Days equals total debits less credits earned.